Keystone logo

 This is complemented by guest lectures from industrial and clinical collaborators.

-Applicants are advised to apply as early as possible and ideally no later than 31st July 2022 for courses that commence in late September.
+Applicants are advised to apply as early as possible and ideally no later than 31st July 2026 for courses which commence in late September.
 In the event that any programme receives a high number of applications, the University reserves the right to close the application portal.
+Notifications to this effect will appear on the Applicant Management System against the programme application page.

 Bioinformatics And Computational Genomics Highlights